Important Things to Know About the Coronavirus Disease

 The Coronavirus was first detected in Wuhan City, Hubei Province, China.
 Many believe it was in the meat market and some seafood in the cities that had caused many to catch it.

-You can take precautionary measures to decrease the risk of getting the Corona virus by avoiding close contact with people who are sick, avoid touching your eyes, nose, and mouth, staying home when you are sick, and covering your cough or sneeze with a tissue, then throw the tissue in the trash.
+You can take precautionary measures to decrease the risk of getting the Coronavirus by avoiding coming into close contact with people who are sick, avoid touching your eyes, nose, and mouth, staying home when you are sick, and covering your cough or sneeze with a tissue, then throw the tissue in the trash.
 Clean and disinfect frequently used/touched objects/surfaces in your household with a cleaning spray or disinfectant wipe, also wash your hands regularly with soap and warm water or use hand sanitizer.

 If you suspect you or someone in your family may have it, please seek medical care immediately.
 Sooner detection means better chances of containing it—whether it’s the coronavirus, the flu, or just a common cold.
 Please also pray for worldwide healing.